cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/checkra1n/installing-odysseyra1n-a8x-a9x/index.md

 ---
 lang: en_US
-title: Installing Odysseyra1n (A9X)
+title: Installing Odysseyra1n (A8X/A9X)
-description: Guide to installing Odysseyra1n on A9X devices
+description: Guide to installing Odysseyra1n on A8X and A9X devices
-permalink: /installing-odysseyra1n-a9x
+permalink: /installing-odysseyra1n-a8x-a9x
 pkgman: sileo
+redirect_from:
+  - /installing-odysseyra1n-a9x
 extra_contributors:
   - stekc
   - Tanbeer191